 Nevada captive regulators attribute the state's growth as a captive domicile to several factors, including the state's early passage—in 1999—of captive legislation.

 "Nevada earned a position of captive leadership through early entry in the market.
-This head-start helped establish a base of over 100 companies by 2010," said Robert Gallegos, program manager at the Nevada Division of Insurance in Carson City.
+This head-start helped establish a base of over 100 companies by 2010," said Robert Gallegos, the Program Officer at the Nevada Division of Insurance in Carson City.

 Legislative changes in 2019 boosted Nevada's appeal as a captive domicile.
 For example, Nevada statutes now include a dormancy status that significantly reduces costs and filing requirements, as well as reduces the amount of capital and surplus a captive must maintain.

 Another positive development is its new captive association, the Nevada Captive Insurance Council (NCIC).
 The NCIC was launched in early 2020 to promote, protect, and enhance the state as a captive domicile.